Plant physiology and anatomy links

 Dicot and monoct root anatomy

-Form & Function in Flowering Plants – Structure; Transport
+Form & Function in Flowering Plants – Structure & Transport

 Floral formulas and diagrams